 Hurley is a very small town located in the state of New York.
 With a population of 3,346 people and just one neighborhood, Hurley is the 436th largest community in New York.

-Hurley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hurley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hurley is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Hurley who work in office and administrative support (14.12%), teaching (12.49%), and food service (7.88%).

-A relatively large number of people in Hurley telecommute to their jobs.
-Overall, about 12.02% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.02% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hurley is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hurley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.